 Come file your 2015-2016 application for financial aid in person with Student Financial Services and meet the March 1st deadline!
-Application filing events will be held February 12th and 16th on Central Grounds, where SFS representatives will be available to help you file your FAFSA (Free Application for Federal Student Aid) and your UFAA (University Financial Aid Application).
-Both events will be held from 2:00 PM to 6:00 PM in the Brown Library Classroom, Clark Hall.
+Our final application filing event will be held February 23rd on Central Grounds, from 1:00 PM to 5:00 PM in the Brown Library Classroom, Clark Hall.
 Click here for a map to Clark Hall.
 Brown Library is on the ground floor.
 After entering the library, "The Classroom" is to the left.

 For your convenience, you may arrive on a walk-in basis and there is no need to RSVP.
 Read below for the information you may want to bring with you to the event.
 Get the help that you need and don't miss the opportunity to file your applications on time!

 For the 2015-2016 academic year, you will need financial documentation from the 2014 tax year.
 The FAFSA is found here, while the University Financial Aid Application (UFAA), is accessed through the Finances section of your SIS Student Center.
 The FAFSA and UFAA both collect information from the following sources:

 - Your Social Security number and date of birth